DevilMedlar/python-recall-training/rules.md

 During the assessment:

 - record each item as correct or incorrect diagnostic evidence
+- do not apply separate item-level technical correction
 - do not apply separate item-level performance rewards
 - do not apply separate item-level punishments
 - do not apply separate item-level reward-state withdrawal